← Back to Blog

 "For the next 10 years, I'm long AI, robotics, and crypto.
 I'm short alcohol, attention spans, and nationalism."

 That sentence alone is a thesis.
-It tells you where I’m placing my attention and efforts, what I believe will compound over time, and what I’m betting will decay or destroy value.
-You could take that sentence and reverse-engineer my lifestyle, how I structure my day, what I avoid, who I talk to, and what kinds of information I seek.
+It tells you where I'm placing my attention and efforts, what I believe will compound over time, and what I'm betting will decay or destroy value.
+You could take that sentence and reverse-engineer my lifestyle — how I structure my day, what I avoid, who I talk to, and what kinds of information I seek.
 It's a filter.

 This mental model, long/short as life positioning, has several superpowers:

-The truth is: people are already in trades.
+People are already in trades.
 They just don’t know it.

 The goal isn’t to be perfect, it’s to be aware.
 To know what you’re actually betting on.
+High-agency people will thrive in the AGI era.

 This framing isn’t just philosophical.
 It’s part of a larger societal shift.